Module 7.4: AKS Storage, Observability & Scaling

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Deploy Azure Disk and Azure Files CSI drivers with storage classes optimized for performance and cost on AKS
+- Compare and evaluate Azure Disk and Azure Files CSI drivers with storage classes optimized for performance and cost on AKS.

-- Design AKS cost optimization strategies using Spot node pools, cluster autoscaler tuning, and right-sizing
+- Design AKS cost optimization strategies using Spot node pools, cluster autoscaler tuning, and workload right-sizing.

 Why This Module Matters